 2. Identify the concepts of graft, kickbacks, and racketeering.

 3. Identify one major reason why American labor unions were relatively weak in comparison to other countries in the late 19th and early 20th centuries.

-4. Analyze what the career of Eugene Debs tells us about the American political spectrum in the Progressive Era.
+4. Analyze what the career of Democratic Socialist Eugene Debs tells us about the American political spectrum in the Progressive Era.
 What overall political situation allowed for third parties to fill in the void on the left part of the political spectrum?

-5. Summarize how Populists (or Grangers) affected the mainstream political system.
+5. Summarize how Populists affected the mainstream political system.
 Identify Tom Watson and what he teaches us about the Populist movement.

 6. Identify William McKinley and describe why the 1896 election was a watershed election in American history.
 How did it affect the near-term future for Americans?
 Explain how measures the two main parties took to make the country less democratic inadvertently made it more democratic in the long run.

 Overseas Expansion 3

 1. Explain the ideological motivations for American expansion overseas in the 19th century.